Namibia Safari

 What's included

-• All park fees
+• All national park entry and conservation fees

 What's not included

-• Beverages (alcohol, soft drinks, etc.)
+• Beverages (alcoholic drinks, soft drinks, etc.)

-• Other personal items
+• Other personal expenses and items

-• Visas
+• Visas and related entry requirements

 How to get there